codewithsandy/WEB_Development/README.md

    - [24](https://github.com/codewithsandy/WEB_Development/blob/master/PHP%20programs/24.%20Connect%20to%20Database.php) - Program to connect to the server and selecting database.
    - [25](https://github.com/codewithsandy/WEB_Development/blob/master/PHP%20programs/25.%20Insert%20Records%20into%20Database.php) - Program to Insert records into the table in Database.
    - [26](https://github.com/codewithsandy/WEB_Development/blob/master/PHP%20programs/26.%20Fetch%20Records%20from%20Table.php) - Program to fetch records from the table in Database.
+   - [27](https://github.com/codewithsandy/WEB_Development/blob/master/PHP%20programs/27.%20Store%20a%20image%20in%20Database.php) - Program to Store a image in Database.

  </details>